grafana/tempo/docs/tempo/website/cli/_index.md

 - `tenant-id` The tenant ID.
 Use `single-tenant` for single tenant setups.

 Options:
-- `--load-index` Also load the block indexes and perform integrity checks for duplicates. _Warning:_ can be intense.
+- `--load-index` Also load the block indexes and perform integrity checks for duplicates. **Note:** can be intense.

 **Output:**
 Explanation of output: